 Q: Why do I need an LVAD?

 A: Heart failure, where the heart is not strong enough to pump blood for your body's needs, is classified from Class 1 (mild) to 4 (severe).
 Heart transplantation is the gold standard treatment for Class 4 heart failure.
 If you are waiting for a heart transplant or are ineligible for transplant and are doing poorly with maximal medical therapy, an LVAD can be lifesaving and improve your quality of life.

 Q: What happens if choose not to have an LVAD?

 A: Your doctors will continue to optimize your medications.
 However, the mortality of Class 4 heart failure, especially if you have been hospitalized multiple times for exacerbations, approaches 50%.

 Q: Will I still need medication for my heart after LVAD surgery?

 A: Yes.
 The device helps the left side of your heart.
 Medications are needed to help optimize function of the right side of the heart and to help remodeling of the heart.
 A small percentage of patients experience recovery of heart function with this strategy.

 Q: What is the hospital stay after LVAD surgery like?

-A: Most often, patients stay in the Cardiac Surgical Intensive Care Unit for about 1 week after surgery, and then in our Step Down Unit for 1 to 2 weeks.
+A: Most often, patients stay in the Cardiac Surgical Intensive Care Unit for about one week after surgery, and then in our Step Down Unit for one to two weeks.
 Discharge timing depends on physical recovery after surgery and familiarity with care of the LVAD.

 Q: Will I be able to shower?